andrewklepel/weatherpage/readme.md

 This is a static HTML site; all you need to do to run it locally is download the source and open index.html in a web browser.

-To run the JS build task, execute "npm run build" in a terminal. (note: this requires node.js v10.15.1 to be set up and running on your computer)
+To run the JS+SCSS build task, execute "npm run build" in a terminal. (note: this requires node.js v10.15.1 to be set up and running on your computer)

 This site assumes that your browser supports ES6, which is supported by most browsers at this point.
 For more details check out https://caniuse.com/#search=es6